 Before you head out the door this winter, try to get in the habit of applying some sort of facial moisturizer.
 Our goat milk facial cream contains 80% organic content, does not clog pores and absorbs easily without greasiness.
 As we’ve previously told you, your skin is both a barrier and an entry point to your body.
 Broken skin is an invitation to infection.
 Winter weather compounds problems like eczema and dermatitis.

-Here are a few other tips for skin comfort this winter…….
+Here are a few other winter season skincare tips this winter…….

 - Moisturize – preferably nature based, skin-friendly lotions that absorb easily